-In the present experiment there were twenty five highly diversified germplasm of teasle gourd (Momordica subangulata Blume subsp. renigera) collected from different parts of West Bengal and Sikkim Himalayan region, were evaluated to estimate character association among important heritable traits and to ascertain promising line for the further crop improvement during (March-July) of 2021 and 2022 at instructional field, Department of Vegetable and Spice Crops, Faculty of Horticulture, U.B.K.V., Pundibari, CoochBehar, West Bengal located at 26 º 40’ N latitude and 89 º 38' E longitudes at 43 m above mean sea level.
-The Soil of the experimental site was sandy clay in texture having neutral pH and there were no significant differences in weather in both the experimental seasons but there was a more rainfall during the second year of experiment.
-During the experiment the maximum temperature was 34˚C and minimum temperature 19˚C with mean relative humidity of around 70-90%.
-The experiment was laid out in randomized block design with three replications for each treatment maintaining the spacing of 2 meters row to row and 1 meter plant to plant consisting of total 20 plants per treatments.
+In the experiment, there were twenty five highly diversified germplasm of teasle gourd (Momordica subangulata Blume subsp. renigera) was collected from different parts of West Bengal and Sikkim Himalayan region.
+They were evaluated to estimate character association among important heritable traits and to ascertain promising line for the further crop improvement during (March-July) of 2021 and 2022 at instructional field, Department of Vegetable and Spice Crops, Faculty of Horticulture, U.B.K.V., Pundibari, CoochBehar, West Bengal located at 26 º 40’ N latitude and 89 º 38' E longitudes at 43 m above mean sea level.
+Soil of the experimental site was sandy, clay in texture, having neutral pH and there were no significant differences of weather in both the experimental seasons.
+However, there was more rainfall during the second year of experiment.
+During the experiment, the maximum temperature was 34˚C and minimum temperature 19˚C with mean relative humidity of 70-90%.
+The experiment was laid out in randomized block design with three replications for each treatment maintaining the spacing of 2 m row to row and 1 m plant to plant consisting of total 20 plants per treatment.
 To ensure normal fruit setting, planting materials (tuber) were planted in field at ratio of 10:1 (female: male).
 The genotypes were raised over trellises, made up of bamboos and nylon strings.
-All the recommended agronomic package (FYM @ 20 t/ha, NPK @ 80: 60: 60 kg/ha) was applied at soil.
-The N, P and K supplied in the form of urea, single super phosphate and muriate of potash.
-The Irrigation was done just after planting and following with fifteen days interval.
-Pre-planting weeding was done using herbicide, then done manually 25-30 days after planting and there after surround the crop root zone as per the requirement.
-Around the root zone at 60 cm radius area soil was raised and mulched; in between two rows irrigation channel of 50 cm was prepared.
-Used of insecticides and fungicides to protect the crop from pest and diseases attack and protective measures were followed to raise a healthy crop (Bhagat et al., 2017).
-The data on 10 quantitative parameters, namely vine length (cm), primary branch, internode length (cm), node at first female flower, first harvest, ovary length (cm), fruit length (cm), fruit diameter (cm), number of fruit per plant and yield per plant (kg) were recorded during flower appearance and final harvesting of fruit from five healthy random female plants per treatments.
-Whereas total chlorophyll contain of leaf (mg/100g) and total chlorophyll contain of fruits (mg/100g) were estimated from the highly homogenized sample prepared from 3rd leaf and fruits from second harvested collected from 10 randomly selected healthy plants through Spectro-photometer.
-Thereby, recorded data of two consecutive years were pooled and subjected to statistical analysis.
-Genotypic and phenotypic correlation coefficient and path coefficient for different character combination was performed as per the (Aljibour et al., 1958 and Johnson et al., 1955).
+All the recommended agronomic package (FYM @ 20 t/ha, NPK @ 80: 60: 60 kg/ha) was applied to soil.
+The N, P and K was supplied in the form of urea, single super phosphate and muriate of potash.
+Irrigation was given just after planting and followed by fifteen days interval irrigation.
+Pre-planting weeding was exercised using herbicide, followed by manualweeding after 25-30 days of planting .
+Around the root zone, at 60 cm radius area soil was raised and mulched; in between two rows, irrigation channel of 50 cm was prepared and used of insecticides and fungicides to protect the crop from pest and diseases attack and protective measures were followed to raise a healthy crop (Bhagat et al., 2017).
+The data on 10 quantitative parameters, namely vine length (cm), primary branch, internode length (cm), node at first female flower, first harvest, ovary length (cm), fruit length (cm), fruit diameter (cm), number of fruit per plant and yield per plant (kg) were recorded from five healthy random female plants per treatments.
+Whereas, total chlorophyll contain of leaf (mg/100g) and total chlorophyll contain of fruits (mg/100g) were estimated from the highly homogenized sample prepared from 3rd leaf and fruits from second harvest collected from 10 randomly selected healthy plants through spectrophotometer.
+The recorded data of two consecutive years were pooled and was subjected to statistical analysis.
+Genotypic and phenotypic ccorrelation coefficient and path coefficient for different character combination was performed as per the method reported by Aljibour et al., 1958 and Johnson et al., 1955.
 Principal component analysis of 25 teasle gourd genotypes was performed based on twelve yield and its attributing traits to assess the magnitude of genetic variation.

 3. RESULT AND DISCUSSION: